Aliases for CAMKK2 Gene

 GeneCards Summary for CAMKK2 Gene

 CAMKK2 (Calcium/Calmodulin Dependent Protein Kinase Kinase 2) is a Protein Coding gene.
-Among its related pathways are Longevity regulating pathway - multiple species and AMPK signaling pathway.
+Among its related pathways are Oxytocin signaling pathway and Immune response Function of MEF2 in T lymphocytes.
 GO annotations related to this gene include calcium ion binding and protein kinase activity.
 An important paralog of this gene is CAMKK1.

 UniProtKB/Swiss-Prot for CAMKK2 Gene